adamws/kicad-kbplacer/README.md

       2) <b>Allow autoplacement</b> option is missing, footprints which should not be moved should not be added to the list</br>
       3) Footprints from this sections are not routed</br>
-      4) Footprints from this section does not must to exist, i.e. there is no 1-to-1 mapping between switch and element required
+      between switch and element required
     </td>
   </tr>